Links for The Past, Present and Future of Munki

 Radmind: https://radmind.org

-Munki Web Request Middleware: https://github.com/munki/munki/wiki/Middleware
+Munki middleware: https://github.com/munki/munki/wiki/Middleware

-Munki Authorized Restarts: https://github.com/munki/munki/wiki/Authorized-Restarts
+Munki authorized restarts: https://github.com/munki/munki/wiki/Authorized-Restarts

 MunkiAdmin: https://github.com/hjuutilainen/munkiadmin